-Despite the name, Coffee or Chocolate Stout need not be brewed with either coffee or chocolate.
-Devout Stout from Santa Cruz Mountain Brewing, is a Chocolate Stout that derives its pleasing bitter-sweet profile just from, organic barley, hops, and water.
+Despite the name, Coffee or Chocolate Stout need not actually be brewed with either coffee or chocolate.
+Devout Stout from Santa Cruz Mountain Brewing, is a Chocolate Stout that gets its pleasing bitter-sweet chocolate character just from, organic barley, hops, and water.

-Milk Stout was invented with nutrition in mind.
-Besides the traditional barley and hops it is brewed with both whey and sweet unfermentable lactose (both by-products of cheese making).
-Milk Stout was all the rage in Britain when it was first produced and aggressively marketed as a healthy alternative to milk.
-Though the lactose does add a delightful milky, burnt-sugar flavor and round viscous mouthfeel, the health claims of Milk Stout’s are somewhat exaggerated.
-In 1946 British authorities actually made it illegal to put the word “milk” on a Stout label as they deemed it to be too misleading.
-In the U.S, where no such restrictions were ever mandated, craft brewers are able to both confuse and inspire a whole new generation of Milk Stout enthusiasts.
+Milk Stout was originally invented with nutrition in mind.
+Besides barley and hops it is also brewed with both whey and sweet unfermentable lactose (both by-products of cheese making).
+Milk Stout became all the rage in the early 20th century Britain after it had been aggressively marketed as a healthy alternative to scarce milk supplies.
+Though the added lactose does add a milky, burnt-sugar flavor and round viscous mouthfeel, the health benefits of Milk Stout were considerably exaggerated.
+In fact, in 1946 British authorities actually made it illegal to put the word “milk” on a Stout label in their concdrn that the association would be too misleading.

 Most Irish Stouts are known for being dry.
-A few, like Oatmeal Stout, are sweet and mellow.
+But there are a few, like Oatmeal Stout, that are both sweet and mellow.
 A nice Californian example of this style is Anderson Valley Brewing Company’s Barney Flats Oatmeal Stout.